 19 Ways to Practice Humility

-My mom at the time was working her way through nursing school and was exhausted because she had worked several consecutive shifts.
+My mom took a friend and I to the beach for the weekend….at the time was working her way through nursing school and was exhausted because she had worked several consecutive shifts.

-This wasn’t a family vacation, those were over after my parents split.
+This wasn’t a family vacation, those were over after my parents split-up.

 It was about finding a way.
 Isn’t it amazing why some memories stick.